avotoko/avgle-HLS-playlist-downloader/README.md

 `streamlink --http-header Referer=https://avgle.com/ file://<location>/avgle.m3u8 best`
 Or you can download the video.
 `streamlink --http-header Referer=https://avgle.com/ file://<location>/avgle.m3u8 best -o video.ts`
+    * **The url described in the playlist(m3u8 file) retrieved by AvgleHPD becomes inaccessible after a while.**
+  Try to run Streamlink as soon as possible after retrieving the playlist.
     * **You must specify the url instead of the local path of m3u8 file.**
   How to convert local path to url: https://en.wikipedia.org/wiki/File_URI_scheme
   [Example for Windows]